For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at firstname.lastname@example.org

 John Goulah has been working in New York City over the last several years for a number of web sites in both technical and management roles, as well as the co-founder of several startups.
 Having spent much of his youth touring in rock bands and hacking from the road, he is no stranger to crowds, be it a smoke filled room or presenting to the company board.
 He strives for non mundane tasks and has automated himself out of his last few endeavors, which has landed him in his current role as an Engineer at Etsy, the leading marketplace for handmade goods.

 Erik Kastner has given presentations large and small, from the international Rails conference to informal company brown-bag.
 He strives to find the laziest way to get things done – even if it ends up being a lot more work.
 Automation, exploration and the simple joy of building underpin just about everything he does.
 Other than a strange, dream-filled few years in San Francisco, Erik has lived in New Jersey his whole life.
-He works at Etsy in Brooklyn hand-crafting code, crafts and tools.
+He works at Kickstarter in NYC hand-crafting code, crafts and tools.

 Comments on this page are now closed.